 - Making developers change their API design and implementation months/years after they build the API can disrupt teams across your company.
 Everyone should have to make important changes (like adding security), but most other style guides do not need to apply to existing APIs immediately.

-always), and rules that only run on (
+always run, and other rules to only run on endpoints that are

 Optic uses the